Saturday, April 9, 2011

 1988: Whitney Houston spent a second week atop the Adult Contemporary chart with "Where Do Broken Hearts Go".

-1988: Brook Benton ("It's Just a Matter of Time" and "Rainy Night in Georgia" died at the age of 56.
+1988: Brook Benton ("It's Just A Matter Of Time" and "Rainy Night In Georgia" died of pneumonia in Queens, New York at the age of 56.

 1997: The members of Soundgarden announced that they were breaking up.